 When my family took him to the Mid-Atlantic WWII Airshow in Reading, PA a few weeks ago, that confidence was in full bloom.
 It showed in his face as he saw the planes,and in the planes he saw his past and his abilities back in full bloom again.
 It showed in his easy and excited conversation with the other WWII veterans he talked with.
 It showed in how, despite 90 degree heat on an airport tarmac, nothing could dull his love of seeing what he and others had accomplished for themselves and all of us, and it showed every time some wonderful stranger came up to him and thanked him for his service.
 That simple act of kindness reinforced his confidence, and extended down the family line.

-A lot of my friends who I’ve known for the last three decades in the video business have kind of forgotten about me.
-Many of my ex-co-workers and bosses are now out of sight.
+A few of my friends who I’ve known for the last three decades in the video business have kind of forgotten about me. some of my ex-co-workers and bosses are now out of sight.
 Many new friends have come along to bolster my spirits and recharge my determination.

 However, the first thing that I see in all of those who have stayed with me is that they also share some trait with my Dad, and those traits make them wonderful friends and sorely needed support.
 However, they don’t quite become my dad, and that is a good thing, because to expect them to would be unfair to them.